 An Integrated Masters with a PhD (iPhD) is a four-year postgraduate level programme that combines a one-year Masters course with a three-year PhD course.
 They allow students to familiarise themselves with their chosen topic, research methods and academic writing techniques before embarking on their own independent research project.
 An Integrated Masters with a PhD is particularly popular with international students and students who initially lack specialised knowledge or research skills.

-An Integrated Masters with PhD, also commonly referred to as either just an Integrated Masters or an Integrated PhD, offers a relatively new way to undertake postgraduate training.
+An Integrated Masters with PhD, also commonly referred to as either just an Integrated Masters degree or an Integrated PhD, offers a relatively new way to undertake postgraduate training.
 They maintain the depth and focus of a conventional PhD but offer a more comprehensive doctoral training experience.

 Due to their growing popularity, both the number of universities offering these newer forms of PhD and the number of students applying to them has steadily increased.